 The level of help and/or supervision a person requires for the following activities is assessed:

 a.
-Self-care—activities such as washing oneself, dressing, eating, and toileting;
+Self-care—activities such as washing oneself, dressing, eating and/or toileting;

 b.
-Mobility—includes moving around the home and/or moving around away from home (for instance, using public transport or driving a motor vehicle), and getting in or out of bed or a chair;
+Mobility—moving around the home and/or moving around away from home (for instance, using public transport), getting in or out of bed or a chair;

 c.
-Communication—includes making oneself understood, in own native language or preferred method of communication if applicable, and understanding others;
+Communication—making self understood by strangers/family/friends/staff, in own native language or most effective method of communication if applicable, and understanding others;

 d.
-Interpersonal interactions and relationships—including actions and behaviours that an individual does to make and keep friends and relationships, behaving within accepted limits, and coping with feelings and emotions;
+Interpersonal interactions and relationships—including, for example, actions and behaviours that an individual does to make and keep friends and relationships, behaving within accepted limits, coping with feelings and emotions;

 e.
-Learning, applying knowledge, and general tasks and demands—includes understanding new ideas, remembering, problem solving, decision making, paying attention, undertaking single or multiple tasks, and carrying out daily routines;
+Learning, applying knowledge and general tasks and demands—understanding new ideas, remembering, solving problems, making decisions, paying attention, undertaking single or multiple tasks, carrying out daily routines;

 f.
-Education—includes the actions, behaviours and tasks an individual needs to perform at school, college, or in any educational setting;
+Education—for example, the actions, behaviours and tasks an individual performs at school, college, or any educational setting;

 g.
-Community (civic) and economic life—includes recreation and leisure, religion and spirituality, human rights, political life and citizenship and economic life such as handling money;
+Community (civic) and economic life—recreation and leisure, religion and spirituality, human rights, political life and citizenship, economic life such as handling money;

 h.
-Domestic life—includes organising meals, cleaning, disposing of garbage, housekeeping, shopping, cooking, home maintenance, acquisition of necessities, household tasks, caring for household objects and assisting others.
+Domestic life—for example, organising meals, cleaning, disposing of garbage, housekeeping, shopping, cooking, home maintenance;

 i.
-Working—includes actions, behaviours, and tasks to obtain and retain paid employment.
+Working—actions, behaviours, and tasks to obtain and retain paid employment.